• JP | EN

 Biomass Utilization

-In addition to recycling, biomass carbon cycles are also essential to achieving 100% circularity of engineering plastics.
-Using both mass balance and segregation approaches, we will expand our lineup of products containing biomass-derived materials.
+In addition to recycling, biomass carbon is also essential for achieving 100% circularity of our engineering plastics.

 What is Biomass Utilization?